Hikmot-O/Basic-Algorithm-Scripting/README.md

 # Basic-Algorithm-Scripting
-Solutions to the Basic Algorithm Scripting questions on FreeCodeCamp
+Solution to the Basic Algorithm Scripting questions on FreeCodeCamp